jshawtime/saywhatwant/READMES-current/00-PROMPT-MAKER-SYSTEM/00-PROMPT-MAKER.md

 - The WORKING PROMPT **is the living document** - it evolves with each iteration
 - The ORIGINAL PROMPT **never changes** - it's our baseline reference

+**Visual Change Tracking:**
+- <span style="color: #90EE90">**Green text**</span> = Changes made in this iteration
+- **White text** = Unchanged from previous version
+- At the start of each new edit, previous prompt becomes all white
+- Only the latest changes appear in green
+- This creates a quick visual diff to see what was modified

+**Commit Strategy:**
+- Changes are NOT committed after each iteration
+- Owner will say when to commit (milestone achievements)
+- This allows rapid iteration without git noise

 ### 2. Conversational Goal is Everything 🎯
 **THE MOST IMPORTANT THING:** The prompt exists solely to achieve the **CONVERSATIONAL GOAL**.